WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 }

 this would allow easy accsess to modifying armor this would run in the character class

+this would also play into the theme of an ever changing inventory.

 ---
 ## UML

 ![](UML.png)

 ![](user.png)

 ---
 ## Trade off